JorjaKark/FSI-LABS-9/LOGBOOK10.md

 ## **Summary**

-In this task, I calculated the full SHA-256 padding for a given authenticated message.
-I measured its byte length, computed the corresponding bit-length, determined the number of required padding bytes, constructed the final padded block, and encoded all padding bytes for URL-safe insertion.
+In this task, we calculated the full SHA-256 padding for a given authenticated message.
+We measured its byte length, computed the corresponding bit-length, determined the number of required padding bytes, constructed the final padded block, and encoded all padding bytes for URL-safe insertion.
 These steps are foundational for performing the hash length extension attack in the following tasks.

 ---